Updated December 2022

 Here's your quick guide to getting gas tech certified this year.

-1. Who is the TSSA & what do they do?
+1. What is the TSSA & what do they do?

 TSSA stands for Technical Standards and Safety Authority.
 This non-profit organization is headquartered in Toronto.
-They set training standards and protect public safety in Ontario, across 4 key areas:
+They set training standards and protect public safety in Ontario in three key areas:

 - Boilers and Pressure Vessels and Operating Engineers